 Despite everyone's good intentions, I've seen many people fall into traps when trying to lose weight.

 One major pitfall is misjudging the calorie content of meals, leading to unintentional overeating.
-Similarly, many individuals overestimate the calories burned during exercise, which usually results in underestimating their total energy expenditure and caloric intake.
+I've also seen individuals just starting a weight loss journey overestimate the calories burned during exercise.
+It usually results in underestimating their total energy expenditure and caloric intake.

 Make sure you read food labels accurately to avoid unwanted calories and unhealthy ingredients.
 At the same time, don't go for excessive calorie restriction.
 It can cause muscle loss and reduce metabolic rate.